charlesdev771/portScannerScapy/README.md

-Script made in python2 com base no livro "python  para pentest" do autor Daniel Moreno.
+Script made in python2 based on the book "python for pentest" by author Daniel Moreno.